mlflow/mlflow-website/website/blog/2024-09-13-models-from-code-logging/index.md

 Another example, which is gaining attention nowadays, is [Causal AI](https://en.wikipedia.org/wiki/Causal_AI).
 Constraint-based causal discovery algorithms like the [PC (Peter-Clark)](https://causal-learn.readthedocs.io/en/latest/search_methods_index/Constraint-based%20causal%20discovery%20methods/PC.html) algorithm that discover causal relationships in data but are implemented as code rather than as model objects.

-In either case, with Models from Code feature, you can log the entire process as a "model" in MLflow, preserving the logic and parameters while benefiting from MLflow’s tracking and versioning features.
+In either case, with the Models from Code feature, you can log the entire process as a "model" in MLflow, preserving the logic and parameters while benefiting from MLflow’s tracking and versioning features.

 ## How To Implement Models from Code Logging?